-Day 1: Freshly arranged, my bouquet added a much-needed touch of spring to the Halloween Hall decor that I never took down!
+Above: Freshly arranged, my bouquet added a much-needed touch of spring to the Halloween Hall decor that I never took down!

 Above: I dubbed this version of my arrangement "Bodacious Spring," and used pink ranunculus, lavender lilacs, and sherbet frosted narcissus to create a look that was both breezy and lush.

-Day 2: Still fresh and opening up a bit.
+Above: Still fresh and opening up a bit.

 Then I remembered: "Wait, I'm supposed to be embracing change here, not fighting it."
 And so, taking a deep breath, I grabbed a pair of scissors and headed outside to see if my yard had anything to offer.
 A single just-budding azalea branch later, I was enjoying the second phase of my bouquet, which I called "Victorian Romance."

-Day 7: Eking the last life out of my arrangement, I cut the tulips even shorter.
+Above: Eking the last life out of my arrangement, I cut the tulips even shorter.
 At this point my blooming azaleas added not only structural support, but also a potent shock of color as the buds opened.
 Interestingly, this was my favorite version of the arrangement, and I never would have discovered it, had I not embraced the evolutionary process.